Bhekisile/FTemplate-Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank everyone who contributed to the development knowledge I have today from Microverse, to Udemy instructors for the courses I took, and to all my colleaugues who contributed.
+I would like to express my gratitude to everyone who contributed to the development knowledge I currently possess from Microverse, the Udemy instructors for the courses I completed, and all my colleagues who also made contributions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>